Clara Peeters: Work

 Peeters signed thirty-one works "CLARA PEETERS" or "CLARA P.", and dated many of them, which leaves a strong record of her work from 1607 to 1621.
 Eighteen of these were completed by the time she was eighteen years old.
 In addition, another seventy-six works are speculated to be in her oeuvre, although documentation is lacking to assign them affirmatively to Peeters.
 Several of her paintings, including two illustrated here, carry the signature represented as an engraved inscription on the side of the handle of the same decorated knife.
 The knife has two nude female figures on the main face of the handle that is visible, and is typical of the sort of "brides knife" (bruidmessen) Antwerp silversmiths produced around 1595–1600.
 These may represent a real knife owned by Peeters, or simply an imagined one.
+Her works were known for incorporating her self-portraits into the reflections or shiny surfaces of everyday objects, such as jugs, fruits and vegetables.

 Peeters was among the earliest specialist painters of still lifes and flowers, working while this genre was still emerging.
 Fewer than ten paintings of flowers and fewer than five of food produced in the Netherlands can be dated before 1608, when she painted her first recorded work.
 She painted a set of four larger than usual (all 50‒51 × 71‒73 cm) still lifes, three dated 1611, that were in the Spanish royal collection by the following century (now in the Prado).
 The set includes the earliest still-life of dead game birds, if Jacopo de' Barbari's famous Still-Life with Partridge and Gauntlets (1504, now Munich) from a very different tradition is excepted.
 The Prado group were split between Spanish palaces in the 18th century, with the earliest inventory record for any being in 1734, when one was rescued in the fire that destroyed the Royal Alcazar of Madrid.
 Her paintings of fish and game of 1611 appear well before other artists used similar subject matter.